 If you have just arrived and need to bring yourself up-to-speed on this subject, we will explain that AD is the natural process that recycles organic materials including food waste, sewage sludge, agricultural waste, and if necessary, purpose-grown energy crops.

-Watch our video below to gain a quick insight into the biogas scene in Northern Ireland:
+Watch our video below to gain a quick insight into many opportunities in the biogas scene in Northern Ireland (made in October 2017):

 Anaerobic Digestion Advantages